ld100/etherloin/README.md

 ### Production usage

-Etherloin uses `docker-compose` as on of its main components.
+Etherloin uses `docker-compose` as one of its main components.
 However inside it is split into a set of Docker containers, so nothing stops you from using Etherloin-based application in production using docker containers deployment/orchestration tools like Kubernetes, Docker Swarm, etc.

 ## Directory structure